 Amazon’s Far Reach

 As if being the largest CSE (comparison shopping engine) on the planet isn’t enough, Amazon’s long tentacles reach further than just the site itself.
-Amazon ads are also placed prevalently on what used to be premiere shopping comparison sites, as seen below.
+Amazon ads are also placed prevalently on what used to be premiere shopping comparison sites.

 Let’s take a look at how a company with humble roots (Amazon was started by 3 guys out of a garage) grew to be the Goliath it currently is today.
 Amazon was founded 18 years ago, in 1995, and the founders vision was for it to simply be “the worlds largest bookstore”.
 It saw sales of a half-million dollars in the first six months in operation.
 The following year its sales grew to $15.7 million and the following year, its revenue was a whopping $147.8 million.
 Amazon’s exponential growth is attributed to their genius marketing techniques, which include three things—selection, convenience, and operational efficiency.
 In 2005 Amazon’s stock was $34.74.
 Compare that to its current price $293.64 and you get a glimpse of how well the company has been doing.